 The Bachelor’s Degree

 The B.A. in English prepares students for a life appreciating the power and beauty of language.
 It also prepares students for a variety of careers in many sectors, including Education, Business, Law, and Healthcare, through a focus on creative, cultural, and critical thinking skills.
-When an English major graduates, (s)he has the skills and opportunities to excel in almost any field.
+When English majors graduate, they have the skills and opportunities to excel in almost any field.

 All English majors or minors are assigned academic advisors.
 Academic advisors assist students in developing appropriate, individualized courses of study.
 Students may choose a different academic advisor at any time to ensure they are fulfilling all degree requirements.
 Students should consult with academic advisors each semester and especially before enrolling for their final semester.
 Doing otherwise could result in delaying progress toward graduation.
 Please note that students pursuing teaching licensure must consult regularly with the Teacher Education Program (TEP) faculty liaison in the Department of English and Modern Languages as well as with the academic advisor in the Teacher Education Program during their entire course of study.